MINNEAPOLIS — Kirk Cousins escaped the pressure in the pocket and rolled to his right, each of his receivers covered by San Francisco 49ers defenders.

 Receiver Adam Thielen had six catches for 102 yards on a team-high 12 targets.

-“I think you can judge for yourself,” Thielen said when asked how Minnesota’s passing offense did in Cousin’s regular-season debut with the team.
+“I think you can judge for yourself,” Thielen said when asked how Minnesota’s passing performed in Cousins’ regular-season debut with the team.
 “I think he proved it and he threw the ball accurately.
 He got us in the right places and he is a guy that we have a lot of trust with.
-We know that if we can get open, he’s going to find us and he’ll put it on target.”
+We know that if we can get open, he’s going to find us, and he’ll put it on target.”

 The questions have surrounded Cousins, who takes the reins of a team that fell one game short of the Super Bowl last season.
 Minnesota wanted stability at quarterback and followed through with the momentous three-year, $84 million contract for Cousins.